-Abydosaurus was recently discovered in the Cedar Mountain Formation.
-A plant-eating sauropod (long-necked dinosaur) with narrow teeth, Abydosaurus lived during the Cretaceous, which makes making it the most recent Dinosaur National Monument superstar in terms of geologic time.
+Abydosaurus was discovered in the Cedar Mountain Formation.
+A plant-eating sauropod (long-necked dinosaur) with narrow teeth, Abydosaurus lived during the Cretaceous, which makes it the most recent Dinosaur National Monument dinosaur in terms of geologic time.